Photo of Joseph Darr

 A performance bond ensures that the bonded contractor or subcontractor will complete its work on a project.
 If a bonded contractor or subcontractor defaults, the surety should step in and exercise one of its options under the bond, which typically includes arranging for the completion of the defaulted contractor’s work.

 Often, before a surety’s obligation to complete the defaulted contractor’s work is triggered, the surety must be given written notice of the contractor’s default.
-This gives the surety the chance to exercise one of its obligations under the bond.
+This gives the surety the chance to choose one of its options under the bond.

 If an owner or contractor fails to provide any required written notice before hiring a replacement contractor or subcontractor to complete the work, the surety may assert the lack of written notice as a defense to a performance bond claim.